embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 - my experience = 'practice' (lived-expertise in neurodivergence, professional career for over a decade in psychosocial sector, building devices to help my clients with practical problems)
 - applied cybernetics masters = 'theory'.
 I see cybernetics losely as the theory of practice. plus other theoretical studies i have undertaken related to them.

-- # WHAT is it:  A general overview.
-The Pear Pie is a reimagining of the smart home system, designed for neurodivergent people as the primary user.
-Designed to be low-cost, scalable, high-privacy and ultra-low power, utilising RADAR sensing and edge machine learning technologies.